The dual volume of quasi-Fuchsian manifolds and the Weil-Petersson distance: Dual volume and Weil-Petersson distance

-where $\norm{\cdot}_p$ denotes the Weil-Petersson norm on $T_p^* \Teich_h(\Sigma)$.
-The step from the first to the second line follows from the fact that the second component of the curve $\gamma_k$ does not depend on $t$, and in the last step we used that $\beta_\WP$ is a Weil-Petersson geodesic.
-Since the dual volume of the convex core of a Fuchsian manifold vanishes, we have that
+where $\norm{\cdot}_\WP$ denotes the Weil-Petersson norm on $T^* \Teich^\hyp(\Sigma)$.
+The step from the second to the third line follows from the fact that the second component of the curve $\gamma_k$ does not depend on $t$, and in the last step we used that $\beta_k$ is a Weil-Petersson geodesic.